makdosx/phpddos/README.md

 Restart apache gracefully:<br>
 apache2ctl graceful <br> <br>

-If you want to start a new installation, press stop <br>
+If you want to start a new attack, press stop <br>

 To end all attacks completely restart your server
 (The program will not stop sending packages to the destination even tap stop) <br>